 After years of growing your superannuation savings during your working years, retirement is the time when super really comes into its own.

-You can access your super once you reach preservation age and retire, which is currently age 56, increasing to age 60 over the coming years.
-Otherwise you can access your super from age 65, even if you haven’t retired.
+You can access your super once you reach preservation age and retire.
+Otherwise, you can access your super from age 65, even if you haven’t retired.
 It can be received tax free once you turn 60 but there are some great tax concessions between preservation age and 60.

 The way you access your super is important.
 That’s because super is generally tax-friendly and while you may want to take a lump sum out of super to invest elsewhere, you could be transferring your capital from a low tax environment (your super account) to a fully taxable environment.

-This means you receive a series of regular payments from your super fund and in this sense it can be just like receiving your regular wage or salary.
-This makes budgeting easier and you still enjoy the benefits of tax concessions that apply to superannuation, including tax free payments once you turn 60.
+This means you receive a series of regular payments from your super fund and in this sense, it can be just like receiving your regular wage or salary.
+This may make budgeting easier and you may still enjoy the benefits of tax concessions that apply to superannuation, including tax free payments once you turn 60.

-Along with super, it’s likely you have other investments to draw on in retirement.
-It is important that you are comfortable with the level of risk involved in each investment.
-It is very difficult to replace lost capital in retirement and now may not be the time to consider high risk/speculative investments.
+Along with super, you may have other investments to draw on in retirement.
+It is important that you are comfortable with the level of risk involved in each investment as it's very difficult to replace lost capital in retirement.

 Nonetheless, you could expect to be in retirement for many years – possibly decades, and it could make good financial sense to have part of your portfolio invested in growth assets like shares, property and/or managed funds with underlying growth assets.